h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 Now, for Transfer Attributes Options:

-**_Vertex Normals: On_** - This is the main data that if transferred from the shape we just created, solves all the spec and seamlessness issues I mentioned before.
+**_Vertex Normals: On_** - This is the main data that if transferred from the shape we just created, solves all the specular and seamlessness issues I mentioned before.

 **_Sample Space: World_** - By choosing this option, sampling normals is done by evaluation of the absolute distance between the vertices.
 So, good for us!